Hurricane Carla

-Hurricane Carla ranks as the most intense U.S. tropical cyclone landfall on the Hurricane Severity Index.
-It was the ninth most intense hurricane to make landfall in the U.S. The third named storm of the 1961 Atlantic hurricane season, Carla developed from an area of squally weather in the southwestern Caribbean Sea on September 3.
-Initially a tropical depression, it strengthened slowly while heading northwestward, and by September 5, the system was upgraded to Tropical Storm Carla.
-About 24 hours later, Carla was upgraded to a hurricane.
-Shortly thereafter, the storm curved northward while approaching the Yucatán Channel.
-Late on September 7, Carla entered the Gulf of Mexico while passing just northeast of the Yucatán Peninsula.
-By early on the following day, the storm became a major hurricane after reaching Category 3 intensity.
-Resuming its northwestward course, Carla continued intensification and on September 11, became what would today be classified as a Category 4 hurricane.
-Later that day, Carla weakened slightly but was still a large and intense hurricane when the storm made landfall near Port O'Connor, Texas.
-It weakened quickly inland and was reduced to a tropical storm on September 12.
-Heading generally northward, Carla transitioned into an extratropical cyclone on September 13, while centered over southern Oklahoma.
-Rapidly moving northeastward, Carla's remnants reached the Labrador Sea, Canada and dissipated on September 17, 1961.
+Hurricane Carla was the most intense tropical cyclone landfall in Texas in the 20th century.
+The third named storm of the 1961 Atlantic hurricane season, Carla developed from an area of squally weather in the southwestern Caribbean Sea on September 3.
+As a tropical depression, it strengthened while heading northwest.
+The system was upgraded to a tropical storm on September 5 and reached hurricane intensity on September 6.
+On September 7, Carla entered the Gulf of Mexico, passing northeast of the Yucatán Peninsula.
+On the morning of September 11, Carla became a category 4 hurricane.
+Carla made landfall at 2 p.m. on September 11 near Port O'Connor, Texas as a category 4 hurricane with a peak intensity of 145 mph (125 knots).
+Traveling inland, the storm was reduced to a tropical storm on September 12 and transitioned into an extratropical cyclone on September 13, while centered over southern Oklahoma.
+Carla's remnants reached the Labrador Sea, Canada and dissipated on September 17, 1961.